 § 7.20 Considering the Health of the Child

 The health of a child is an important consideration affecting the court’s orders.
 Health is relevant where there are significant unreimbursed medical, dental, or psychological expenses incurred on behalf of a child.
 These might be taken into account in fashioning the orders.
 Teschendorf v.
 Teschendorf, 2012 Conn.
 Super.
 LEXIS 1027 (2012).
-The cost for the health insurance should likewise be considered, and is part of the child support guideline calculation.
+The cost for the health insurance should likewise be considered and is part of the child support guideline calculation.
 Often one parent will have medical insurance through his or her employment that will cover the children.

 #Comment Begins